easysnmp/easysnmp/README.md

 Please check out the
 [Easy SNMP documentation at Read the Docs](http://easysnmp.readthedocs.org/).

-The documentation includes install instructions for various operating systems.
+This includes install instructions for various operating systems.

 You may generate the documentation as follows: